Areas of investigation

 - How do mitochondria contribute to synaptic transmission?

 - How do Parkinson’s disease proteins disrupt mitochondrial function and produce neurodegeneration?

-- How does mitochondrial dysfunction contribute to the pathogenesis of Alzheimer's disease?
+- How do changes in energy metabolism contribute to the pathogenesis of Alzheimer’s disease?

 - How can we restore or even boost ATP levels in cells, and will this protect against energy failure?